exa04/Loopbase-old/README.md

 npm run electron:serve  # Runs the app with hot-reload npm run electron:build  # Compiles the app to an executable
 ```

+If you run into an error, try running `nvm use 16` and then re-doing step 3.